-Coyote Baseball Instructors are offer 1 on 1 lessons that last 30 to 60 minutes per session.
-Use the links beside the coaches names to email the instructor of your choosing to find their availability and prices.
+Coyote Baseball Instructors offer 1 on 1 lessons that last 30 to 60 minutes per session for baseball and softball.
+Please use the links beside the coaches names to email the instructor of your choosing to find their availability and prices.

 Coach Freeborn has worked with Coyote staff since 2012, has served as Manager of Alberta Cal Ripken 12U Regional Teams in 2013 & 2014, and has been instrumental in refining our already good throwing and pitching protocols.
 A member of Canada's Junior National Team in high school, Geoff played collegiately at North Idaho CC, and later at Northern Kentucky University (NCAA Div.
 II), prior to a professional career with Calgary Vipers from 2006 to 2008.

 Arguably our most 'international' coach, Geoff has played baseball on six continents, with stints in Australia, Europe, Colombia, Asia and Canary Islands.
 Coach Freeborn also played for the Great Britain Senior National Team (2000-07), and is married to former track National team member (& 400 m Canadian Champion) Danielle Kot.